Cost of Living in Venezuela

 We asked foreigners in Venezuela what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In Venezuela, rental properties typically include a refrigerator, stove, oven, and washing machine.
-Additionally, some properties may also include air conditioning units, dishwashers, and other appliances," commented one expat living in Venezuela.
+Additionally, some properties may also include air conditioning units, dishwashers, and other appliances," said one expat.

 About the Author